libhal/SJSU-Dev2/documentation/guides/bit.md

 In this case, we are constructing the data structure directly.
 This method should be used if the reference material documents their registers or data blocks using the starting bit position and the width of the field.
-This way, cognitive load is reduced on the developer because they they simple cross reference the bit position and width in the reference material and the code and see if they match or not.
+This way, cognitive load is reduced on the developer because they can simple cross reference the bit position and width in the reference material and the code to see if they match or not.

 #### 2. bit::MaskFromRange()

-This is the most used API for generated bit masks in SJSU-Dev2 because most reference material (data sheets, user manuals, technical specifications, etc.) use the paradigms of bit start and bit end position.
+This is the most used API for generating bit masks in SJSU-Dev2 because most reference material (data sheets, user manuals, technical specifications, etc.) use the paradigms of bit start and bit end position.
 With that in mind, there are two APIs for generating masks for this.